 Welcome to my blog – which serves a range of purposes, from musings to reporting preliminary research findings.
 I am interested in teachers, teachers’ professional learning, classroom practice, schools, privatisation, education economics and politics.
 I come from this having been a maths teacher in state schools in challenging settings.
-Currently I am reading a lot about economics and inequality.
+Currently I am reading about affect, posthumanism and embodied cognition.

 I am a lecturer in the Faculty of Education at the University of Cambridge (my Faculty webpage is here).
 I joined the Faculty in 2013.
 I supervise graduate students (PhD, EdD, MPhil, MEd).
 I am also involved in initial teacher education (Secondary Mathematics PGCE).